-Brazil shares its borders with 10 other South American countries.
-Namely, these are Argentina, Bolivia, Colombia, Venezuela, Uruguay, French Guyana, Paraguay, Guyana, Peru, and Suriname.
+Brazil shares its borders with 10 other South American countries and territories; namely, Argentina, Bolivia, Colombia, Venezuela, Uruguay, French Guyana (an overseas department and region of France), Paraguay, Guyana, Peru, and Suriname.
 Among these countries, Brazil shares the strongest, most powerful, and yet complex, relationship with its neighbor Argentina.
 Even though there were initial periods of muted disputes between the two countries, the relationship was not completely adversarial at any point of time.
 A high volume of trade and population migration between these two countries has also generated closer ties between these two countries.
 Brazil also shares strong bonds with Paraguay and provides sea access to the landlocked nation via its own port.

 2. Russia (14 neighbors)